pcassell53/Paul-Cassell-Portfolio/README.md

 # Paul-Cassell-Portfolio
-Portfolio Page for all of the HTML CSS Email and Landing Page projects I have made
+Portfolio Page for all of the projects I have made